yoimerdr/gallerynpy/README.md

 ## Usage

-To use Gallerynpy, simply add the script and all resource files to your Ren'Py project and call the "gallerynpy" menu whenever you want to display the gallery screen.
+To use Gallerynpy, simply add the gallerynpy folder to your Ren'Py project and call the "gallerynpy" menu whenever you want to display the gallery screen.
 You can customize the appearance of the gallery display by modifying the provided screens and styles.

 Before displaying the gallerynpy screen you should add some images, animations or videos into the gallerynpy object.
 I recommend that you do this in a python init block with a high wait number such as 999.